Skip to content

 min_cost_climbing_stairs_dp.rb

-Statelessness is one of the important characteristics that make dynamic programming effective in solving problems.
-Its definition is: Given a certain state, its future development is only related to the current state and unrelated to all past states experienced.
+No aftereffects is one of the important characteristics that enable dynamic programming to solve problems effectively.
+Its definition is: given a certain state, its future development is only related to the current state and has nothing to do with all past states.

-Taking the stair climbing problem as an example, given state \(i\), it will develop into states \(i+1\) and \(i+2\), corresponding to jumping 1 step and 2 steps respectively.
-When making these two choices, we do not need to consider the states before state \(i\), as they do not affect the future of state \(i\).
+Taking the stair climbing problem as an example, given state \(i\), it will develop into states \(i+1\) and \(i+2\), corresponding to jumping \(1\) step and jumping \(2\) steps, respectively.
+When making these two choices, we do not need to consider the states before state \(i\), as they have no effect on the future of state \(i\).

 However, if we add a constraint to the stair climbing problem, the situation changes.

-Given a staircase with \(n\) steps, you can go up 1 or 2 steps each time, but you cannot jump 1 step twice in a row.
+Given a staircase with \(n\) steps, where you can climb \(1\) or \(2\) steps at a time, but you cannot jump \(1\) step in two consecutive rounds.
 How many ways are there to climb to the top?

-As shown in Figure 14-8, there are only 2 feasible options for climbing to the 3rd step, among which the option of jumping 1 step three times in a row does not meet the constraint condition and is therefore discarded.
+As shown in Figure 14-8, there are only \(2\) feasible ways to climb to the \(3\)rd step.
+The way of jumping \(1\) step three consecutive times does not satisfy the constraint and is therefore discarded.

-Number of feasible options for climbing to the 3rd step with constraints
+Number of ways to climb to the 3rd step with constraint

-Figure 14-8 Number of feasible options for climbing to the 3rd step with constraints
+Figure 14-8 Number of ways to climb to the 3rd step with constraint

-In this problem, if the last round was a jump of 1 step, then the next round must be a jump of 2 steps.
-This means that the next step choice cannot be independently determined by the current state (current stair step), but also depends on the previous state (last round's stair step).
+In this problem, if the previous round was a jump of \(1\) step, then the next round must jump \(2\) steps.
+This means that the next choice cannot be determined solely by the current state (current stair step number), but also depends on the previous state (the stair step number from the previous round).

-It is not difficult to find that this problem no longer satisfies statelessness, and the state transition equation \(dp[i] = dp[i-1] + dp[i-2]\) also fails, because \(dp[i-1]\) represents this round's jump of 1 step, but it includes many "last round was a jump of 1 step" options, which, to meet the constraint, cannot be directly included in \(dp[i]\).
+It is not difficult to see that this problem no longer satisfies no aftereffects, and the state transition equation \(dp[i] = dp[i-1] + dp[i-2]\) also fails, because \(dp[i-1]\) represents jumping \(1\) step in this round, but it includes many solutions where "the previous round was a jump of \(1\) step", which cannot be directly counted in \(dp[i]\) to satisfy the constraint.

 \[ \begin{cases} dp[i, 1] = dp[i-1, 2] \\ dp[i, 2] = dp[i-2, 1] + dp[i-2, 2] \end{cases} \]